Bonnie Tyler: 2012–2018: Rocks and Honey and the Eurovision Song Contest

-In June 2015, Tyler appeared on Die schönsten Disney Songs aller Zeiten, a one-off televised celebration of popular Disney songs in Germany.
-She performed "Circle of Life" from The Lion King.
-In September 2015, Tyler performed "Total Eclipse of the Heart" and "Holding Out for a Hero" on Best Time Ever with Neil Patrick Harris, Nicole Scherzinger and Alec Baldwin.

-In 2016, Tyler featured on Frankie Miller's album Double Take.
-In March 2017, Tyler released a new single titled "Love's Holding On" with German metal band Axel Rudi Pell.
+In June 2015, Tyler appeared on Die schönsten Disney Songs aller Zeiten, a one-off televised celebration of Disney music in Germany, performing "Circle of Life" from The Lion King.
+In September 2015, she performed "Total Eclipse of the Heart" and "Holding Out for a Hero" on Best Time Ever with Neil Patrick Harris, Nicole Scherzinger, and Alec Baldwin.
+In 2016, Tyler was featured on Frankie Miller's album Double Take.
+She toured New Zealand in January 2017 as part of her 'Timeless Summer Tour'.
+In March 2017, she released a new single, "Love's Holding On" with German metal band Axel Rudi Pell.

+Tyler played a 7-date 'Australian Greatest Hits' Tour in late May to early June 2017.
 In August 2017, Tyler performed "Total Eclipse of the Heart" aboard the MS Oasis of the Seas with American dance-rock band DNCE to mark the solar eclipse of 21 August 2017.
-The song received an increase of 31,000 online downloads, which led to a placement of number 13 on the Billboard Digital Songs chart.
-In November, she released a new compilation titled Remixes and Rarities.
-The album debuted numerous tracks from her back catalogue that had not previously been released on CD.
+The song had an increase of 31,000 online downloads, leading to a placement at no. 13 on the Billboard Digital Songs chart.
+In November, she released a new compilation, Remixes and Rarities, which debuted numerous tracks from her back catalogue that had not previously appeared on CD.
 In March 2018, Tyler embarked on a 22-date tour of Germany and Austria to celebrate the 40th anniversary of "It's a Heartache", with Sharron Levy as support.